oz/wiisl/README.md

 Running
 =======

-Run `./wiird.py <WIIMOTE MAC ADDRESS>`
+Run `./wiisl.py <WIIMOTE MAC ADDRESS>`

-Hit the 1 and 2 buttons of your wiimote for wiird to connect to it.
+Hit the 1 and 2 buttons of your wiimote for wiisl to connect to it.
 The LEDs 2 and 3 are lit up when the device is ready.

 Configuring
 ===========

-wiird comes with a set of preconfigured scripts that are run crudely when the appropriate event is detected on the Wiimote.
+wiisl comes with a set of preconfigured scripts that are run crudely when the appropriate event is detected on the Wiimote.

 Those sit in the `scripts.d/` directory, and follow a naming losely